by Stefan Wyeth | | Add as preferred source on Google | 4,7 / 5,0 | Reading time: 5 min

 ADVERTISEMENT

 Levelers are compressors that adjust the gain of a signal automatically according to the input level.
-They generally have fixed ratio, attack, and release settings which may sound rather limiting(pardon the pun).
+They generally have fixed ratios, attack, and release settings, which may sound restrictive.

 Why do we still use Leveling Amplifiers?